-In a special Ramsay Lecture, the Hon Kim Beazley AC will outline what he sees as ‘the task for our defence review’.
-With expert knowledge on past defence reviews, Australia’s military history, and our strategic alliance with the US, Mr Beazley will argue that in the face of increasing Chinese aggression, Australia is out of warning time.
-He will posit that a serious, huge reprioritisation of defence needs must take place to ensure we have sufficient capability to deter and defeat attacks with our own forces.
+In the seventh Ramsay Lecture for 2022, the Hon Kim Beazley AC outlines what he sees as ‘the task for our defence review’.
+With expert knowledge on past defence reviews, Australia’s military history, and our strategic alliance with the US, Mr Beazley argues that in the face of increasing Chinese aggression, Australia is out of warning time.
+He posits that a serious, wide-ranging reprioritisation of defence needs must take place to ensure that Australia has sufficient capability to deter and defeat attacks with its own forces.

 He was a Minister in the Hawke and Keating Labor Governments (1983-1996) holding, at various times, the portfolios of Defence, Finance, Transport and Communications, Employment Education and Training, Aviation, and Special Minister of State.
 From 1995 to 1996, Mr Beazley was Deputy Prime Minister and Leader of the Australian Labor Party, and he was Leader of the Opposition from 1996 to 2001, and 2005 to 2006.

 After his retirement from politics in 2007, Mr Beazley was appointed Winthrop Professor in the Department of Politics and International Relations at The University of Western Australia.
 In July 2008 he was appointed Chancellor of the Australian National University, a position he held until December 2009.